runtosolve/StructuresKit.jl/docs/src/PurlinDesigner.md

 # PurlinDesigner

-Determine the expected strength of a single or multi-span purlin line under gravity or uplift loading.
+Determine the available strength of a single or multi-span purlin line under gravity or uplift loading.
 Demand moments, shear, and torsion are calculated considering load eccentricity and roof slope.
-Strength limit states are defined by AISI S100-16 and include: flexure+shear, flexure+torsion, biaxial bending, and distortional buckling.
+Strength limit states are defined by AISI S100-16 and include: flexure+shear, flexure+torsion, biaxial bending, distortional buckling, and deformation of the free flange from buckling and shear flow.
 Continuous lateral and rotational springs are available to simulate through fastened or standing seam panel bracing.

 ## Nomenclature

 ![Module nomenclature](./assets/gravity.png)

 ## Example
 Calculate the deflection of a 4 span Z-section purlin line supporting a standing seam roof.
 Consistent units of kips and inches are used.
 The purlin is loaded at the center of the top flange with a uniform downward gravity load.
-Continuous bracing from roof sheathing is provided as `kx=0.100 kips/in.\in.` and `kϕ=0.100 kip-in./rad/in.`.
-More commentary on this example is available in a [Nextjournal notebook](https://nextjournal.com/runtosolve/metal-building-standing-seam-roof-design-example/) and on YouTube.
+Continuous bracing from roof sheathing is provided as `kx=0.100 kips/in.\in.` and `kϕ=0.100 kip-in./rad/in.`  Intermediate bridging is not provided.
+More commentary on this example is available in a [Nextjournal notebook](https://nextjournal.com/runtosolve/metal-building-standing-seam-roof-design-example/) and on [YouTube](https://youtu.be/uaHb2SGLahM).

 ```julia
 using StructuresKit